openrightorg/openrightorg.github.io/transformer/README.md

 Here is a drawing representing the whole process.

 ![](transformer.jpg)

+The ':' notation indicates a repeat cycle similar to the use of the symbol in music notation.
+It this diagram, it shows that output of each layer is passed as input to the next layer.

 The small boxes represent functions.
 RoPE applies Rotational Positional Encoding and SiLU applies the Sigmoid Linear Unit function.
 KC and VC represent the cached K and V values respectively.